paladin-t/crft/docs/manual.md

 # Part V. Sharing

-You can share your creative disks with the Steam community via Workshop, subscribe to play others' games and programs, and discuss or comment on any creation.
+You can share your creative disks with the Steam community via Workshop, subscribe to play others' games and programs, and discuss or comment on any submitted disk.

-Switch to the `Workshop` tab on the main screen to use following operations.
+Switch to the `Workshop` tab on the main screen to use the following operations.

 ## Exporter and importer